 You could also pay a small premium on your car hire and get a Mustang or Camaro convertible instead of an economic class lead-in car.
 They’re both great cars to drive, look awesome and have the key factor for this iconic drive, no roof.
 This is a fantastic option really.
 The only thing is, both these cars are everywhere in Southern California and if you’re going for something really special, stopping at a set of lights and having four of the exact same car you’re in around you might not be ideal.

 So what about a private jet for the short trip?
-Now you're talking!
-JetSuite offer a private jet service from Los Angeles to Vegas in Embraer Phenom 100s for about US$4400 one way.
+Now you’re talking!
+JetSuite offers a private jet service from Los Angeles to Vegas in Embraer Phenom 100s for about US$4400 one way.

 This covers 4 passengers so makes the cost per person about US$1100.
 Now, that’s an expensive trip from LA to Vegas but you never know, maybe you can win it back once you arrive!

-JetSuite also offer discounted rates called SuiteDeals.
-These are basically last minute re-positioning flights that JetSuite need to operate regardless, so they offer some dirt cheap prices.
+JetSuite also offers discounted rates called SuiteDeals.
+These are basically last-minute re-positioning flights that JetSuite need to operate regardless, so they offer some dirt cheap prices.
 These can start from around US$1000 total for 4 passengers!

 You’d have to really be a gambler to plan around being able to get a deal like this on the exact date and route that fits your schedule but you could always have a rental car booked and then if the stars align and there is a SuiteDeal available that fits your itinerary just cancel the car and fly in a private jet!

 If you’re actually seeing the drive through the desert as an integral part of the whole Vegas experience though, you might consider renting something a little fancier than a Ford.